 ▪Can you incorporate interactive buttons and stop points into the demo to prevent the demo from running too quickly for viewers who are slow readers?

-▪Can you add a quiz to test what has been learned?
+▪Can you add a quiz to test and reinforce what has been learned?

 ▪Can you port the results of a quiz to a learning management system (LMS)?